MinecraftForge/Documentation/docs/animation/implementing.md

 Blocks
 --------

-Animations for blocks are done with the `TileEntityRendererAnimation`, which is a `TileEntityRendererFast`.
+Animations for blocks are done with the `TileEntityRendererAnimation`, which is a `TileEntityRenderer`.
 Because of this, having a `TileEntity` for your block is necessary.
 Your `TileEntity` must provide the `ANIMATION_CAPABILITY`, which is received by calling its `.cast` method with your
 ASM.
 Your block must also render in the `ENTITYBLOCK_ANIMATED` render layer if you do not provide a `StaticProperty` in the block's blockstate.